coherent-research/dcs-documentation/DCSUserGuide.md

 > Note that if the definition file includes a meter ID all the registers for that meter will be output as separate rows  in the export file with the ID column set to the **Register ID**.

+## Export Job Results
+The start and completion of each export job is logged to the DCS event log with a source "Data export job".
+Therefore, in order to view whether a job succeeded search event log (All events) with the source set to "Data export job" (or just "export").

 # Reports

 ## Overview